On the Authenticity of the (Modern)

-(Most of which have been pirated after his demise.)
+(Most of which have been pirated and republished after his demise by others claiming to be the authors.)
 B.V.
 Raman though a prolific author did not translate many books but the ones he did were important in particular Prasna Marga.
 His grandfather B. Suryanarayana Rao translated and commented on several important classics including Brhat Jataka, Jaimini Sutras and Sarvartha Cintamani.
 This is not a complete list of translators and titles.

 I remember from my early days of study that the "big five" main classical texts that the scholars in The Astrological Magazine eulogized and encouraged one to read and study were: